Cherreads

 "And the police force?"

 "They had heavy casualties.
 To keep it running, they accepted non-clan members.
 Surprisingly, they kept most of them on.
-Seems they're trying to soften their image while freeing up clan members for mission work.
+Seems they're trying to soften their image while freeing up clan members for missions outside the village.
 It's smart, assuming no hidden agenda."

 Sarutobi stroked his beard.
 That explained Danzō's growing paranoia.

 "Keep a close eye.
 Watch the civilians who joined and any Uchiha who stepped back.
-Make sure no one's being used for shadow games."
+Make sure no one's being used by those people in the shadow as game pieces."

 Shikaku noted it down.
 They wrapped up the briefing as the sun dipped low.
-Sarutobi remembered that his wife had been serving him bland food lately—her silent protest for not visiting Menma in three months.
+Sarutobi remembered that his wife had been serving him a lot of tasteless bland food, her silent being a protest for not visiting Menma in these months.

 "If I recall, your son turns seven months today, doesn't he?"
 Sarutobi said.